Frequently Asked Questions

 No training environment is available for EpiSurv at the moment.
 This is something we hope to develop in future.

 On the EpiSurv Help home page (https://episurv.esr.cri.nz/help) you can find instructions for each disease CRF under the ‘CRF Instructions’ tile.
-Instruction documents, fieldname documents, and blank case report forms are also available on the EpiSurv Help Site (https://episurv.esr.cri.nz/help/resources/formdocs/) and Public Health Surveillance website (https://surv.esr.cri.nz/episurv/crf.php).
+Instruction documents, fieldname documents, and blank case report forms are also available on the EpiSurv Help Site (https://episurv.esr.cri.nz/help/resources/formdocs/ ).

-From the home page of this website, select the tile reading ‘Help Resources’, then click Matching a disease to a CRF.
-This will display a list mapping disease names to EpiSurv case report forms.
+From the home page of this website, select the tile reading ‘Help Resources’, then click Matching a disease to a CRF https://episurv.esr.cri.nz/help/resources/disease-list/.
+This will display a list mapping disease name to EpiSurv case report forms.

 “The date of birth, NHI number, name spelling etc. in an eNotification may not exactly match what you have recorded in a case already notified.
 This does not mean that it is not the same person.
 The data is entered into ESR laboratories from paper forms sent by the diagnostic labs and transcription errors can and do occur.
 You will need to make a judgement call to determine if it is the same person.
 Note also that the detail is more likely to be correct in the original notification than in the ESR laboratory eNotification.

 If you have ‘delete’ permissions, you should see a ‘rubbish bin’ icon at the top-left side of the page when you click on a case.
-If you cannot see the bin, ask someone in your PHU with full access to delete the case for you.
-(If you need delete permissions yourself, contact CDR Support and we will let you know if any paperwork is required to update your access.)
+If you cannot see the bin, ask someone in your PHS with full access to delete the case for you.
+(If you need delete permissions yourself, contact CDRSupport@esr.cri.nz and we will let you know if any paperwork is required to update your access.

 Contact CDRSupport@esr.cri.nz with as much detail as you can remember about the case record and the time you deleted it.
 We should be able to help you recover the case.